Definition of Preferred Dividends

 Basis of Difference | Preferred Dividends | Common Dividends |

-Rate of Dividend | The rate of dividend is fixed and pre-determined for preferred stocks. | Common dividends are paid on equity stocks and there is no fixed rate for its payment.
+Rate of Dividend | The rate of dividend is fixed and pre-determined for preferred stocks. | Common dividends are paid on equity stocks, and there is no fixed rate for their payment.
 They are paid as per the availability of profits and as per management’s discretion. |

-Company’s obligation | For cumulative preferred stocks, the dividends are accumulated until paid and the company is obligated to pay them in entirety. | In the case of common dividends, the company is not under any obligation to pay dividends regularly.
-Only when management declares a dividend and the same is approved by members the company has to pay it. |
+Company’s obligation | For cumulative preferred stocks, the dividends are accumulated until paid, and the company is obligated to pay them in their entirety. | In the case of common dividends, the company is not under any obligation to pay dividends regularly.
+Only when management declares a dividend and members approve the same will the company pay it. |

-Priority of Payment | Preferred dividends are paid before making any distribution to profits to the equity stockholders. | Common dividends are to be paid only when sufficient profits are available after the distribution of preferred dividends. |
+Priority of Payment | Preferred dividends are paid before distributing profits to the equity stockholders. | Common dividends are to be paid only when sufficient profits are available after the distribution of preferred dividends. |

 Advantages